 As part of The War Amps commitment to being accountable to our donors, we are pleased to provide you with our Essential Financial Information.
 The intent of this financial summary is to provide the most valuable data for our donors in terms of explaining our programs and how their money is being spent.

 The War Amps has a unique structure within the charitable field.
 In 1946, the Key Tag Service was launched to provide employment for returning amputee veterans from the Second World War.
 This service was recognized as a sheltered workshop at that time.
 Throughout the intervening years, hundreds of Canadians with disabilities have worked at the Key Tag Service, which continues today.
 Employees of the Key Tag Service make competitive wages and help provide a service to Canadians that generates funds for the Association.
-A significant portion of the costs of the Key Tag Service is considered to be a charitable program of the Association as recognized by CRA.

 All of this detailed financial information is provided in our annual filing of form T3010, which is available to the public on the CRA website.
 Our full, audited financial statements are also available here.